joeyvalley/interspecies/content/newsletters/interspecies-newsletter-10-summer-1988.md

 And lastly, through the eyewitness account of Sam LaBudde, and the promotional fortitude of The Marine Mammal Fund, (Fort Mason Bldg E, San Francisco, CA, 94118) as well as Greenpeace and the Earth Island Institute, a video document has finally been produced which clearly demonstrates what many of us have intuited for years: that the US tuna industry is brutally exterminating tens of thousands of dolphins per year in the cause of a tuna fishing technique that may catch more dolphins than tuna.
 There may be no solution to the problem other than an outright ban on the use of purse seine nets by the tuna industry.
 Since the industry, itself, seems outrageously irresponsible in its disregard for what is called "the incidental kill of dolphins", IC joins many other groups within the environmental community in supporting a boycott of all canned tuna fish products.

 In conclusion, the most noteworthy development to emerge from all of this recent correspondence is a trend toward the establishment of human/cetacean communities at various places around the world, but especially in Hawaii and Australia.
 These are interspecies testing grounds where humans may comfortably convene while also interacting directly with dolphins in the open environment of the ocean.
-The species of choice seems to be tursiops truncatus, the bottlenose dolphin, although one center will also focus on stenella, the spinner dolphin.
+The species of choice seems to be *Tursiops truncatus*, the bottlenose dolphin, although one center will also focus on stenella, the spinner dolphin.
 IC remains in correspondence with several of these fledgling centers, and will continue to report on them as their doors open wider to a public forever intrigued by the lure of the dolphins.

 <div class="newsletter-image">